RoyalNordics/EGO/docs/development-status.md

 - ✅ Added 2D to 3D conversion documentation and examples (2025-03-26 12:29:36)
 - ✅ Created internal-tools directory with 2D to 3D converter tool structure (2025-03-26 14:03:43)
+- ✅ Created AI communication protocol for Cline and Roo Code collaboration (2025-03-26 14:12:31)

 ## Version History